The Political Climate in Zip 01453 (Leominster, MA) is Somewhat liberal.

 Individual Campaign Contributions in zip 01453 (Leominster)

-In the last 4 years, there were 243 contributions totaling $78,280 to Republican and conservative campaigns, averaging $322 per contribution.
+In the last 4 years, there were 243 contributions totaling $78,280 to the Republican Party and conservative campaigns, averaging $322 per contribution.

 (source: Federal Election Commission)